Sahara Desert

 - The Sahara Desert stretches over virtually all of Western Africa, encompassing 11 nations.
 Algeria, Chad, Egypt, Libya, Mali, Mauritania, Morocco, Niger, Western Sahara, Sudan, and Tunisia are all affected.

-- Researchers are baffled by the occurrence of singing sand dunes in the Sahara Desert.
+- Researchers are baffled by the occurrence of singing dunes in the Sahara Desert.
 Sonic booms, pounding, and even whistling are among the symphonic noises produced by the desert.
 Charles Darwin and Marco Polo were among the first to notice the occurrence.
 Some academics feel it has something to do with the size of the sand grains or the dunes’ morphology.

 - It comes out that the vast area of the Sahara Desert is a valuable mine of Dinosaur fossils.
 Paleontologists have discovered one of the region’s biggest preserved dinosaur fossils in the Moroccan Sahara.

-More Facts about Sahara Desert
+More Facts about the Sahara Desert

 - Throughout the day, the temperature in the Sahara Desert averages 38 degrees Celsius (100 degrees Fahrenheit).
 The desert may be as frigid as -4 degrees Celsius as the sun sets (25 Degrees Fahrenheit).

-- The word “Sahara” is derived from the Arabic word meaning “desert.”
+- “Sahara” is derived from the Arabic word meaning “desert.”
 The desert is known in Arabic as Al-Sahra Al Kubra, which translates to “The Great Desert.”
 To get ‘Sahara,’ the Sahra (meaning desert) is changed to its feminine irregular form.